sciabarra/AgileSites/doc/reference.md

 Here there are more detailed information than you ever wanted to know.

+- [FAQ](reference/FAQ.md): frequently asked questions, with answers
+- [Architecture](reference/Architecture.md): understanding how the framework works
+- [Rendering](reference/Rendering.md): the rendering process that is implemented by the framework
 - [Configuration](reference/Configuration.md): all the available configuration options
-- [Shell](reference/Shell.md): all the available command line commands available
-- [Architecture](reference/Architecture.md): understanding how the framework works
 - [Deployment](reference/Deployment.md): configuring the front end and the cluster
+- [Scaffold](reference/Scaffold.md): overview of the code generated with scaffolding
+- [Shell](reference/Shell.md): all the available command line commands
 - [Releases](reference/Releases.md): release history